American Fine Arts Society: Facade

 The facade on 57th Street is made of limestone.
 A small cornice runs above the ground story, while horizontal band courses run above the second and third stories.
 The main entrance is an ornate archway at the center of the ground story, which is flanked with stone balusters resembling candelabras.
 Three rectangular windows run along a sill on either side of the main entrance.
 At the second story, the three center windows are ornately decorated arches flanked by sculpted colonettes, while the two outer windows are small rectangular openings with ornate gables.
 At the third story, the three center windows contain stone mullion and transom bars, while the two outer windows are small rectangular windows with gables.
 There are three plaques in the band course directly above the center window openings, with the words "Painting", "Architecture", and "Sculpture".
 A large cornice and a balustrade run above the third-story band course.
+The top stories on 57th Street are hidden under the building's roof.

+The annex on 58th Street measures 75 by 40 ft across.
 The Art Students League Building is set back from the 58th Street sidewalk.
 At ground level, there are slanted skylights between the 58th Street facade and the sidewalk, with a wrought-iron fence running along the sidewalk.
 The ground story of the 58th Street facade is made of buff-colored brick.
 There are entrance arches with ornate square porches on the extreme ends of this facade.
 The second and third stories are constructed in dark brick and contain blind double-height arches filled in with brick.
 The third story of the 58th Street facade is topped by a buff brick cornice with a corbel.